 While this disease is not contagious, the factors precipitating gingivitis in one cat are likely affecting other cats in the household, so all cats should be examined.

-Prognosis for a Cat with Gingivitis
+Prognosis for Cats with Gingivitis

 If caught early and treated promptly with appropriate dental care, the prognosis for a cat with gingivitis is excellent.
 You will need to continue to schedule regular checkups and dental cleanings with your vet to help maintain your cat's oral health.
 Severe gingivitis that requires antibiotics or surgery can make it more difficult for your cat to recover quickly, but with attentive home care, your cat's mouth can heal over time.